Look Twice: Training-Free Evidence Highlighting for Knowledge-based Visual Question Answering: Introduction

-Beyond textual noise, the visual modality introduces complementary challenges.
-Many KB-VQA questions rely on evidence localized in specific image regions, yet MLLMs often rely on coarse global cues rather than precise spatial grounding~\cite{bi2025unveiling,deng2025words,wang2025towards}.
-Moreover, attention mechanisms in large Transformer architectures can exhibit \emph{attention sinks}~\cite{attention_sinks_2025,xiao2024efficient}, where a small subset of tokens consistently attracts disproportionate attention mass regardless of semantic relevance.
-Similar effects have been observed in vision-language models, where visually salient but uninformative patches can dominate attention~\cite{kang2026see}, weakening the model ability to focus on the most informative visual evidence.
+Evidence selection is equally challenging in the visual modality.
+Many KB-VQA questions rely on evidence localized in specific image regions, yet MLLMs often rely on coarse visual cues rather than precise spatial grounding~\cite{bi2025unveiling,deng2025words,wang2025towards}.
+This issue can be further exacerbated by \emph{attention sinks} in large Transformer architectures~\cite{attention_sinks_2025,xiao2024efficient}, where semantically uninformative tokens or patches receive disproportionate attention, thereby weakening evidence localization.
+These failures reveal a common bottleneck: irrelevant passages and distracting visual regions can dominate generation despite rich multimodal inputs.
+KB-VQA therefore requires not only better retrieval, but also inference-time mechanisms that prioritize relevant evidence.

-In this work, we study how pretrained MLLMs exploit multimodal evidence at inference time, using KB-VQA as a principled evaluation setting.
-Rather than modifying the retrieval pipeline or fine-tuning the model, we investigate whether the model internal attention dynamics can be leveraged to better guide reasoning over multimodal inputs.
-To this end, we introduce \textbf{\oursl\ (\ours)}, a \emph{training-free} inference-time framework that improves multimodal evidence selection by explicitly highlighting query-relevant cues in both retrieved text and the input image.
-The key idea is to let the model \emph{look twice} at the input:~a first lightweight generation step produces a single token, which is used to estimate~which visual regions and textual elements are relevant to the query, while a second generation pass produces the final answer conditioned on this highlighted evidence.
-Specifically, \ours extracts attention signals from the first step to identify relevant visual regions and context tokens.
-On the visual side, we aggregate object-conditioned attention between question and visual tokens to obtain a query-specific relevance map, and suppress spurious activations caused by attention sinks through a filtering step that mitigates their impact during visual evidence localization while leaving the model unchanged.
-On the textual side, we leverage attention from the generated token to identify informative sentences within the retrieved context.
-The selected textual sentences and localized image region are then highlighted through lightweight prompt-level markers, encouraging the model to re-attend to these cues during answer generation without modifying its parameters.
+In this work, we investigate whether the internal attention dynamics of pretrained MLLMs can be leveraged to identify query-relevant multimodal evidence.
+Building on this, we introduce \textbf{\oursl\ (\ours)}, a \emph{training-free} inference-time framework that improves multimodal evidence selection by explicitly highlighting query-relevant cues in both retrieved text and the input image.
+The key idea is to let the model \emph{look twice} at the input. \ours first leverages the model's internal attention patterns to estimate the relevance of visual regions and textual elements to the query.
+These signals are then used to reformulate the multimodal input by highlighting the selected evidence while filtering out irrelevant or distracting content before final answer generation (Fig.~\ref{fig:first}).